List of historical acts of tax resistance: White miners in Griqualand West, 1874

 In 1874, a group of small-scale European diamond miners at the "New Rush" in Kimberly, South Africa (then in a British colony called Griqualand West), launched a tax strike to protest the British colonial government's lack of response to their grievances.

 Mexican-American Tax Resistance in Texas, 1877

 During the San Elizario Salt War, residents of El Paso County, Texas with loyalties to Mexico stopped paying taxes to the United States-loyal government.

 South Carolina, 1877

 Similarly to what happened in Louisiana, white supremacists in South Carolina who disapproved of the reconstruction government practiced tax resistance and discouraged people from loaning money to the government by vowing to repudiate any such debts should they regain power.

-Calls to resist in Denmark, 1877 & 1885
+Calls to resist in Denmark, 1877 and 1885

 In 1877 and again in 1885, the Left party in Denmark urged people to refuse to pay taxes levied by the Rightist government.